Pedrmig/Prueba-Tecnica/README.md

 ## The Challenge

-Using the aforementioned data, can you determine which new clients can be offered a free premium installment?
+Using the aforementioned data, can you determine which new clients can be offered a interest-free installment plan ?

 You should assume that the same qualitative information available in the challenge's dataset will be available for these new clients.